Introduction to Spaced Learning

 - A special “launch” page designed to seamlessly open cmi5 content without requiring an LMS logon.

-The mailer program will scan Spaced Learning courses and send out notifications of available learning to enrolled students.
+The mailer program will scan Spaced Learning courses and send out notifications of available courses to enrolled students.
 These may be either text messages or email.
 The important feature of these notices is that they include a link to the “launch” page with a unique token.
 This token identifies the student and the lesson to launch.

 What we need is a page that integrates with the LMS to perform the following tasks: